qintarra/C-Sharp/Tasks/LINQ_task/README.md

 then return the string "Not found" (To handle the situation related to the absence of required strings, use the ?? operation)

+### Task 7
+You are given a positive integer **K** and a sequence of integers **integerList**.
+Calculate the difference between two subsets of integer values: the first subset is even **integerList** values, the second subset is the integerList values excluding the first **K** elements.
+In the resulting difference, replace the order with the reversed.

 ## An example of solving a LINQ task